Stocks (Options, Splits, Traders)

 Under a § 423 employee stock option plan, you have taxable income or a deductible loss when you sell the stock.
 Your income or loss is the difference between the amount you paid for the stock (the option price) and the amount you receive when you sell it.
 You generally treat this amount as capital gain or loss, but you may also have ordinary income to report.

 You must first determine if you meet the holding period.
-You meet the holding period requirement if you do not sell the stock until the end of the:
+You meet the holding period requirement if you don't sell the stock until the end of the:

 - The 1-year period after the stock was transferred to you, and